AnimatingLegend/Funkin-Definitive-Edition/art/FDE-CHANGELOG.md

 - Antialiasing on philly windows
 - Game Over music not playing in certain weeks (file systems can go to hell)
 - Week 6 antialiasing bullshit
+- Unlocked songs not appearing in the freeplay menu during startup